maxBRT/edunotes/README.md

 This project was created with one goal in mind: to provide students with an accessible, no-frills solution for staying on top of their coursework.
 We believe that productivity tools should be simple, not complicated.

+## Coming up next
+- Download your notes as markdown file
+- Create class related assignments with due date
+- Let me know what you would like !

 ## Getting Started

 ### Requirements